Carbon neutral vs greenpower

 Here are some of the cheapest published deals from the retailers on our database that have a GreenPower option and include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the SA Power network in Adelaide but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.
 The annual cost estimates for the plans below may not include the cost of GreenPower.
 The extra cost of GreenPower may vary between retailers.

-There are thousands of climate action projects around the world that sell carbon offset units to our energy retailers.
-Here are some examples of carbon emission reduction projects that the biggest retailers (such as Origin and AGL) are supporting through their carbon offset programs:
+Here are examples of carbon emission reduction projects the biggest retailers (such as AGL and Origin ) are supporting through their carbon offset programs:

-• The Savanna fire management in Australia that prevents large bushfires that generate emissions.
+• Fire management in Australia that prevents large bushfires

-• A landfill waste management program in Brazil that minimises greenhouse gases escaping.
+• Landfill waste management program minimising greenhouse gases escaping.

-• Planting trees to absorb carbon dioxide in the atmosphere.
+• Planting trees or forest regeneration to absorb carbon dioxide in the atmosphere.

 • Investment in renewable energy generators such as solar and wind farms.